Supported data stores

 The In-Memory data store does not require any configuration.

-Relational Databases (MySQL, MSSQL)
+Relational Databases (MySQL, MSSQL, PostgreSQL)

 Copy

-$ bal persist init --datastore [mysql/mssql]
+$ bal persist add --datastore [mysql/mssql/postgresql]

 Supported Ballerina types